 Kaiwhakahaere Papa Whenua

-Property managers look after the daily running of residential and commercial properties.
+Property managers look after the daily running of residential or commercial properties.

-Pay for property managers varies depending on experience and the area of property they work in.
+Pay for property managers varies depending on skills, experience and the type of work they do.

 What you will do